Sneezedip/Tiktok-Booster/README.md

 4. **Wait:**
    - Allow the program to run and complete its tasks.
 This may take some time depending on the configurations and operations being performed.

-# Version 1.3.0
+# Version 1.4.0
-   - Added more Delay to prevent crashing.
+   - Created a menu that displays Video Creator,Views,Likes and Shares with confirmation that asks the user to start.
-   - Added more exceptions to prevent crashing
+      - Menu also displays the amount of views it'll end with after program is done.
-   - More Logs (when updating)
+      - Menu will also display the Est. hours that it will take to finish.
-   - Now program works with links starting with 'vm' (instead of 'www')
+   - Now it always displays the estimated time remaining.

 [<img src="https://img.shields.io/badge/PayPal-Donate-blue.svg?logo=PayPal">](https://paypal.me/sneezedip)